snowcoders/boilerplate-emscripten-typescript/readme.md

 http://mingw-w64.org/

 # Setting up the CMD
 Note: I've been doing this on Windows but it should compile on unix or linux with a few minor fixes.
+Most likely, it's the npm scripts that would give you the biggest hurdles.

 # Building
 ## client.shared, client.shared.js, client.shared.test.cpp